pranjalisr/Automated-Deployment-Pipeline-with-GitOps/README.md

 # GitOps CI/CD Pipeline with ArgoCD

 Hey there, fellow DevOps enthusiast! 👋 Welcome to awesome GitOps CI/CD pipeline project.
-I'm using ArgoCD to automatically deploy our super cool (albeit simple) web app to Kubernetes clusters.
+I'm using ArgoCD to automatically deploy my super cool (albeit simple) web app to Kubernetes clusters.
 No more manual deployments - we're living in the future!

 ## What's this all about?